John Dewey: Publications

-Besides publishing prolifically himself, Dewey also sat on the boards of scientific publications such as Sociometry (advisory board, 1942) and Journal of Social Psychology (editorial board, 1942), as well as having posts at other publications such as New Leader (contributing editor, 1949).
+Besides publishing prolifically himself, Dewey also sat on the boards of scientific publications such as Sociometry (advisory board, 1942) and The Journal of Social Psychology (editorial board, 1942), as well as having posts at other publications such as The New Leader (contributing editor, 1949).

 The following publications by John Dewey are referenced or mentioned in this article.
-A more complete list of his publications may be found at List of publications by John Dewey.
+A more complete list of his publications may be found at John Dewey bibliography.